Bandel: Festivals

 Like other parts of West Bengal, Durga Puja is the biggest festival of Bandel.
 Kartik Puja is one of the famous festivals celebrated in Bandel (Sahaganj-Bansberia area).
-Also Lakshmi Puja, Kali Puja, Viswakarma Puja, Saraswati Puja, Poila Boisakh-Ganesh Puja, Chhat Puja, Dol Yatra are widely celebrated at Bandel.
-Olichandi Mela (fair) is the biggest fair observed at Bandel in early summer after the Dol Yatra.
-Christmas is well attended at Bandel church.
+Lakshmi Puja, Kali Puja, Viswakarma Puja, Saraswati Puja, Poila Boisakh, Ganesh Puja, Chhath Puja, Dol Yatra are also widely celebrated at Bandel.
+Puja pandals are built in various places for many of the above festivals.
+Olaichandi Mela (fair) is the biggest fair observed at Bandel in early summer after the Dol Yatra.
+Christmas is well attended at Bandel Church.
 Eid is the major festival celebrated by the Muslim community of Bandel.
-Another festival, 'Sitla puja', is exclusive to Bandel, which is celebrated few weeks after the Dol Yatra.
+Another festival, 'Sitala Puja' is exclusive to Bandel, which is celebrated few weeks after the Dol Yatra.